Table of Contents

 Such an invitation should include information for the respondent about who we are and what are the reasons for contacting them.
-It is important specifically because the invitation should stand out from any forms of online sales or advertisement.
-Therefore, it is necessary for the invitation to include the name of the company carrying out the survey, e.g. “XYZ independent opinion research centre” and information about what you expect from the respondent, e.g. new products that may appear on the market soon”.
+It is important specifically because the invitation should stand out from any form of online sales or advertisement.
+Therefore, it is necessary for the invitation to include the name of the company carrying out the survey, e.g. “XYZ independent opinion research center” and information about what you expect from the respondent, e.g. new products that may appear on the market soon”.

 The invitation to an online survey should be as short and transparent as possible.

 We live in an image-based culture and long text often discourages potential respondents from reading the invitation carefully.
 Therefore, it should be as short as possible, not exceeding 2-3 paragraphs.
-In addition, it should be written in correct and understandable language – free from industry-specific slogans, technical language or excessively “scientific” language.
+In addition, it should be written in correct and understandable language – free from industry-specific slogans, technical language, or excessively “scientific” language.
 Also, avoid abbreviations of names of institutions or offices.
-Recently, the mysterious “ZIKIT” invited me to take part in a research – Google allowed me to discover that it was about the Municipal Infrastructure and Transport Authority in Krakow…
+Recently, the mysterious “ZIKIT” invited me to take part in research – Google allowed me to discover that it was about the Municipal Infrastructure and Transport Authority in Krakow…

 The survey invitation must contain information about the length of the survey.

 Of course, the shorter the survey is, the better.
 Respondents are much more likely to click on an invitation to a survey lasting 3 minutes than one lasting 15.
 However, please note that it is not profitable to mislead the respondents and write that the survey will last e.g. 7 minutes if we know it will take 15.
-This way you will only irritate the respondent and you can assume with high probability that they will close the survey before reaching to the end.
-Of course, the time to complete the questionnaire that we give in the invitation is an approximation – in fact it is a very individual parameter.
+This way you will only irritate the respondent and you can assume with a high probability that they will close the survey before reaching the end.
+Of course, the time to complete the questionnaire that we give in the invitation is an approximation – in fact, it is a very individual parameter.
 One respondent may take 3 minutes while another may take twice as long.

 Notify the respondents that the study will be anonymous.